ibm-cloud-docs/ContinuousDelivery/cd_delete.md

 ## Deleting a Cloud Foundry org-based service instance
 {: #deleting_cd_cf}

+Cloud Foundry org-based {{site.data.keyword.contdelivery_short}} service instances and toolchains are deprecated.
+You can no longer create Cloud Foundry org-based {{site.data.keyword.contdelivery_short}} service instances.
+As of 14 January 2022, you cannot create new toolchains within Cloud Foundry orgs.
+You can create new toolchains in resource groups.
+As of 14 February 2022, all toolchains within Cloud Foundry orgs that do not contain a Professional plan instance of the {{site.data.keyword.contdelivery_short}} service will be deleted.
+As of 14 June 2022, all toolchains within Cloud Foundry orgs that contain a Professional plan instance of the {{site.data.keyword.contdelivery_short}} service will be deleted.
+Before these dates, you can use the [toolchain migration wizard](/docs/ContinuousDelivery?topic=ContinuousDelivery-migrate_toolchains) to migrate existing toolchains from Cloud Foundry orgs to resource groups.
+{: deprecated}

-You can no longer create Cloud Foundry org-based {{site.data.keyword.contdelivery_short}} service instances because they are deprecated.
-To prevent accidental deletion of existing service instances, you cannot delete any instances that contain toolchains within the org that they reside in.
+To prevent accidental deletion of existing Cloud Foundry org-based {{site.data.keyword.contdelivery_short}} service instances, you cannot delete any instances that contain toolchains within the org that they reside in.
 After you delete a Cloud Foundry org-based {{site.data.keyword.contdelivery_short}} service instance, you cannot restore or re-create it.
 Cloud Foundry org-based {{site.data.keyword.contdelivery_short}} service instances do not have a reclamation period.
 {: important}

 1. Log in to [{{site.data.keyword.cloud_notm}}](http://cloud.ibm.com){: external}.